midwest-manuscripts/peripheralmss/documentation/style-guide.md

   - Half-Uncial
   - Caroline Minuscule
   - Protogothic
-  - Gothic--textualis quadrata (consistent application of feet and biting of curves)
+  - Gothic–textualis quadrata (consistent application of feet and biting of curves)
-  - Gothic--textualis semi-quadrata (inconsistent application of feet and biting of curves)
+  - Gothic–textualis semi-quadrata (inconsistent application of feet and biting of curves)
-  - Gothic--textualis (everything below semi-quadrata; for Gothic with single-compartment *a*, sometimes called semitextualis, add a note:
+  - Gothic–textualis (everything below semi-quadrata; for Gothic with single-compartment *a*, sometimes called semitextualis, add a note:
-    “Gothic--textualis; single-compartment *a*”)
+    “Gothic–textualis; single-compartment *a*”)
-  - Gothic--rotunda (round Italian textualis, not Brownian rotunda, which is English with rounded-off minims)
+  - Gothic–rotunda (round Italian textualis, not Brownian rotunda, which is English with rounded-off minims)
-  - Gothic--anglicana
+  - Gothic–anglicana
-  - Gothic--cursiva
+  - Gothic–cursiva
   - Littera bononiensis
   - Secretary
   - Bâtarde